mk1s/tiniest_riak_erlang_book/en/Chapter3.md

 ## OTP ~~For The~~ Because I'm Impatient

-The Erlang Open Telephony Platform is a book in its own right, in fact they are already written, but we'll give a lightning fast introduction.
+The Erlang Open Telecom Platform is a book in its own right, in fact they are already written, but we'll give a lightning fast introduction.

-Ericsson developed Erlang as the foundation for its switching platform and in doing so created some reusable patterns that are the basis of the OTP framework.
-These patterns take the form of behaviors, which you define as part of your Erlang module declaration:
+Ericsson developed Erlang as the foundation of their new switching platform and in doing so developed and exposed some reusable patterns that grew into what we call the OTP framework.

+These patterns are referred to as behaviors, which you declare as part of your Erlang module:

 ```
 -module(my_module).